Rogue (2007 film)

-Rogue is a 2007 Australian horror film written and directed by Greg McLean.
+Rogue is a 2007 horror film written and directed by Greg McLean.
 Starring Michael Vartan, Radha Mitchell and Sam Worthington, it follows a group of tourists in Australia who fall prey to a 7+ metre long saltwater crocodile.

 The film was inspired by the true story of Sweetheart, a giant male saltwater crocodile that attacked boats in the late 1970s, although Sweetheart was never responsible for an attack on a human.
 Rogue received positive reviews from critics, but was a commercial failure.

 It is the second and last film from Dimension Films to have the involvement of Village Roadshow Pictures, the other being 1992's Fortress.

 Plot

-In the remote swamps of Australia's Northern Territory, a wild cow walks to the edge of the still water to drink but is suddenly attacked by a ferocious and powerful beast that violently drags it into the lake.
+In the remote swamps of Australia's Northern Territory, a wild cow drinking from the edge of a lake is suddenly attacked, and devoured by a ferocious, powerful crocodile.

-American travel journalist Pete McKell joins a small group of tourists on a crocodile-watching river cruise in Kakadu National Park of Australia's Northern Territory, led by wildlife researcher Kate Ryan.
-Toward the end of the cruise, Everett spots a flare in the distance and the group heads upriver to investigate.
-As the boat moves forward, the passengers become anxious, the landscape becomes hostile and dense and the wildlife silent as if a threat were watching the boat.
-They eventually come across a half-sunken wreck.
-At a time when passengers are wondering about the origin of the flare, a reptilian shadow beneath the surface crashes into the boat, damaging the side.
+American travel journalist Pete McKell joins a small group of tourists on a crocodile-watching river cruise in Kakadu National Park of Northern Territory, led by wildlife researcher Kate Ryan.
+After the cruise concludes, a passenger Everett spots a flare in the distance, prompting Kate to head upriver to investigate.
+While traveling miles upriver, the passengers become anxious, the silence is becoming heavy; the landscape is turning hostile and dense and realizing they have entered unmapped territory.
+They come across a half-sunken boat wreck with no survivors.
+As the group figure out about the origin of the flare, a big reptilian shadow beneath the surface crashes into the boat, damaging the starboard side.

-Kate manages to steer the boat ashore a small island in the middle of the river.
-Kate realizes they are in the territory of a large crocodile and explains they must leave the island by nightfall, as the tide will start to rise and the island will be submerged.
-Everett suddenly is killed, pulled into the water by an unseen predator.
-Two locals, Neil Kelly and Collin, arrive at the island but the beast upturns their boat; Neil swims to the island but Collin has been killed.
+Kate manages to steer the sinking boat to a small piece of land in the middle of the river.
+Kate believes they are in the territory of a large crocodile.
+She explains that they must leave the island by nightfall, before the tide rises, and submerges the land.
+After a brief scuffle between the tourists, Everett is silently dragged away by an unseen creature as he stands on the riverbank.
+Two locals Neil Kelly and Collin, arrive to track down their missing river cruise, but the creature upturns their boat.
+Neil swims to safety while Collin disappears.

-As night falls, Neil carefully swims to the riverbank in order to string a rope between two trees, creating a zip-line to allow the group to cross the river.
+At night, Neil devises an escape plan by carefully swimming to the opposite riverbank to string a rope between two trees, creating a guide line for the group to safely cross the river.
 Everett's wife Mary Ellen crosses first, only to freeze in fear halfway across.
-Allen, becoming impatient and hostile, takes matters into his own hands by attempting to get himself and his daughter Sherry across with Mary Ellen still on the line.
-While trying to secure the rope, Neil is attacked and killed by the beast.
-The tree holding the rope breaks and the three on the line fall into the water.
-They swim back to the island, but as Allen crawls up the shore, the beast quickly lunges out of the water and throws him back into the river, where he is killed.
-The beast is revealed to be a rogue, 7+ metre long saltwater crocodile.
+Impatient, Allen attempts to get himself and his daughter Sherry across with Mary Ellen still on the line.
+While trying to secure the rope due to the sheer weight of the family, Neil is ambushed and killed by the creature.
+The tree holding the rope breaks, and the three tourists fall into the water.
+After frantically swimming back to the island, the creature snatches Allen, throws him back into the river, and devours him.
+It is revealed to be a rogue, 7+ metre long saltwater crocodile.